TrackerSB/Green2/CONVENTIONS.md

     1. `SomeClassWizard.fxml` which contains the actual content and data of the dialog such that it can be used in a wizard.
     2. `SomeClassParent.fxml` which uses `fx:include` to include SomeClassWizard.fxml and adds controls like finish or cancel to control the dialog without using it with a wizard.
 * There have to be two controller:
-    1. `SomeClassControllerWizard` extending WizardableController and providing all functions and properties needed by SomeClassWizard.fxml.
+    1. `SomeClassController` extending WizardableController and providing all functions and properties needed by SomeClassWizard.fxml.
 This controller also contains methods methods for requesting the actual results of the window.
-    2. `SomeClassControllerParent` extending SomeClassControllerWizard and adding only the functions needed for the additional controls of SomeClassParent.fxml.
+    2. Package private class `SomeClassControllerParent` extending SomeClassController and adding only the functions needed for the additional controls of SomeClassParent.fxml.
-* There has to be only one view which references solely SomeClassControllerWizard for requesting results and loads either SomeClassParent.fxml or SomeClassWizard.fxml.
+* There has to be only one view which references solely SomeClassController for requesting results and loads either SomeClassParent.fxml or SomeClassWizard.fxml.
-* It may be neccessary for SomeClassControllerParent to add a listener to some property of SomeClassControllerWizard e.g. to add submit-on-enter functionality.
+* It may be neccessary for SomeClassControllerParent to add a listener to some property of SomeClassController e.g. to add submit-on-enter functionality.
 This should be realized by defining a protected method called addListenerToSomeProperty(ChangeListener<...>).